mp3il/bluesnap-ios/README.md

  1. Get a token from the BlueSnap server – normally, you need to do this in your server-side implementation (so as not to expose your BlueSnap username/pass in the app code).
 In the sample app we create a token from BlueSnap Sandbox environment, with dummy credentials.
 Call BLueSnapSDK.setToken() to set it.
  2. Initialize the input to the checkout flow: create an instance of BSPaymentRequest and fill the parts you may know already of the shopper.
  3. Call BlueSnapSDK.showCheckoutScreen() with callback for completion
  4. In that callback you need to call your application server to complete the purchase using BlueSnap API.
-In the sample app we did it from the app, but that is not the recommended way.
+In the sample app you'll find an implementation of those calls, those are demonstration purpose only and should be made in your server side.

 And that’s it!